Read on to discover the best audio books for teens to listen to with their parents:

 “I can’t talk about this to YOU.”

 The issues faced by characters in the best audio books for teens are exactly the issues I’d like Flea to talk to me about.
-So we wind up talking about drugs, and school, and boys, and sexuality.
+So we wind up talking about issues that otherwise I’d never get the chance to discuss with her so openly.

-Below I’ve shared some of our favourite audio books for teens.
-They are all suitable for girls aged 12+, assuming you don’t mind mild references to sex, drugs and swearing.
+Today I’ms sharing some of our favourite audio books for teens.
+They are all suitable for kids aged 12+, assuming you don’t mind mild references to sex, drugs and swearing.
 Personally, I take the position I’m much happier Flea being introduced to those ideas when I’m there to comment, than not.

 But if you want something with a slightly younger feel, then I recommend the audio books from Meg Cabot.
 We’ve listened to 6 or 7, and they’ve all been fun, light reads.
 How to Be Popular, Avalon High and Teen Idol were all suitable for girls aged 9+.
 Flea also enjoyed the fairly family-friendly Vampire Diaries audio books, and the audio books of the YA series Fallen.